Tasha Steelz

-Latasha Harris (born April 3, 1988) is an American professional wrestler currently signed to Impact Wrestling under the ring name Tasha Steelz.
-She is a former Knockouts World Champion and a former two-time Knockouts Tag Team Champion.
+Latasha Harris (born April 3, 1987) is an American professional wrestler, better known by the ring name Tasha Steelz.
+She is signed to Total Nonstop Action Wrestling (TNA), where she is a former one-time Knockouts World Champion, and a two-time Knockouts World Tag Team Champion.
 She also worked in National Wrestling Alliance (NWA) and Ring of Honor (ROH).

 Professional wrestling career

 Ring of Honor (2017–2020)

 Steelz made her Ring of Honor (ROH) debut on April 1, 2017, at the Supercard of Honor XI pre-show, where she defeated Brandi Lauren.
-On the September 15, 2018 episode of ROH TV Steelz unsuccessfully challenged the Women of Honor World Champion Sumie Sakai in a non-title Proving Ground match.
-On the July 12, 2019 episode of ROH TV, after defeating Angelina Love, Jenny Rose and Stella Grey, Steelz became the No. 1 contender for the Women of Honor World Championship which then was held by Kelly Klein.
-Steelz faced Klein for the championship on August 9, 2019 at Summer Supercard, where Klein retained the title.
+On the September 15, 2018, episode of ROH TV Steelz unsuccessfully challenged the Women of Honor World Champion Sumie Sakai in a non-title Proving Ground match.
+On the July 12, 2019, episode of ROH TV, after defeating Angelina Love, Jenny Rose and Stella Grey, Steelz became the No. 1 contender for the Women of Honor World Championship which then was held by Kelly Klein.
+Steelz faced Klein for the championship on August 9, 2019, at Summer Supercard, where Klein retained the title.
 Steelz was booked to participant at the Quest for Gold tournament for the new Ring of Honor Women's World Championship, which was supposed to take place on April 24, 2020.
 However, the show was cancelled due to the COVID-19 pandemic.
 Steelz would later sign with Impact Wrestling.

 National Wrestling Alliance (2019–2020)

 Steelz made her National Wrestling Alliance (NWA) debut on December 14, 2019, at Into the Fire, where she unsuccessfully challenged Thunder Rosa.
-After having a couple of matches against Marti Belle and Melina, Steelz made her final televised appearance on the May 12, 2020 episode of NWA Power, where she defeated Ashley Vox and Belle.
+After having a couple of matches against Marti Belle and Melina, Steelz made her final televised appearance on the May 12, 2020, episode of NWA Power, where she defeated Ashley Vox and Belle.